Monitoring and Maintaining Your Server

 Select the active configuration profile by clicking the link, as shown below.

-- From the Kernel menu, verify that Latest 64 bit is selected, as shown below.
+From the Kernel menu, verify that GRUB 2 is selected:

 Linux distributions such as Ubuntu and Fedora use version numbers to identify the individual versions, or releases, of the operating system.
 It’s important to know which release your server is running, as releases are usually supported for one or more years.
 After support for your release is discontinued, you won’t be able to download or apply critical security packages, which can put your server at risk.

 There are two ways to upgrade a Linode running an unsupported release.
-You can upgrade your existing server to the next release, or you can create a new Linode with the newest release available and transfer your files from the old server:
+You can upgrade your existing server to the next release, or you can create a new Linode with the newest release available and transfer your files from the old server.
+See our Upgrading guides for more information.

 NoteCheck the distribution’s website to learn when support for your release will be discontinued.
 Ubuntu offers a long-term support (LTS) release that is supported for five years.